 The face to face training includes assessment elements in line with PD:Approval endorsement and QMU accreditation requirements (practical, theory paper and planning for case study submission).

 As part of the pre-course learning you will be sent a course manual covering theory and practice, together with a pack of the Powerpoint presentations.
 These are to be brought with you for the face to face training.

 All successful candidates will receive a Later Life Training Certificate in Exercise after Stroke.
 Those taking the course and not wishing to sit the assessments will receive a Certificate of Attendance.
-Please note that this may affect insurance and if you are an exercise professional associated REPs points will not be valid.

 Students passing this module will gain a qualification at Scottish Qualification Framework level 8 in “Physical Activity and Health: Specialist Instructor in Exercise after Stroke”.
 This module follows the model of the well-established British Association of Cardiac Rehabilitation and the Department of Health development-funded Exercise for the Prevention of Falls and Injuries programmes.
 These courses are recognised by both health and exercise professionals as the gold standard in these specialist areas.